 If you are interested in working with me as a postdoc, I am happy to support applications for external funding and I may have some funding for work on existing projects to complement it.
 Please get in touch.

 I accept PhD students through the Interdisciplinary Program in Marine Biology (MARB-IDP; TAMUG) OR the Ecology and Evolution Interdisciplinary Degree Program (EEB; TAMU).
-The deadline for applying has now passed for 2020.
-I am not accepting MS students for Fall 2020.
+The deadline for applying is late fall/winter.
+Please see program links below for more info.

 Undergraduate opportunities and internships will be available on a rotating basis.
 Please contact me with your interest and availability.

 Graduate Student Opportunities

-When positions are available, I accept PhD students through the Interdisciplinary Degree Program in Marine Biology at TAMUG and through Ecology & Evolutionary Biology at TAMU (College Station, transitioning to TAMUG after year 1), and MS students through MARB-IDP only.
+When positions are available, I accept PhD students through the Interdisciplinary Degree Program in Marine Biology at TAMUG (MARB-IDP) and through Ecology & Evolutionary Biology at TAMU (College Station, transitioning to TAMUG after year 1), and MS students through MARB-IDP only.

 How to inquire about and apply to my lab

 Prospective students should begin by reviewing the research themes in my lab.
 Then, look at the program website and application requirements at TAMUG and/or TAMU.
 If you are interested in applying, please send me a very short email with your general interest, intent to pursue a PhD or MS, and your CV.
 Be sure to include academic and non-academic work on your CV, and be clear what was paid and what was volunteer-based, and dates.
 Title attachments with your last name (e.g., “Jurgens_CV.pdf”).